slott56/TigerShark/docs/source/design/parsing.rst

 Alternatively, this segment can be viewed as an identifier and separator, "ST|", followed by two string values, "271" and "0001".

-We generally choose the former view, which permits simple use of the :meth:`string.split()` method to split the segment into fields.
+We generally choose the former view, which permits simple use of the :code:`fields = string.split()` to split the segment into fields.
-The first field is the identifier, used for parsing the structure of a message and the loops.
+The first field (:code:`fields[0]`) is the identifier, used for parsing the structure of a message and the loops.
-The remaining values are assigned to elements and composites of the segment.
+The remaining values (:code:`fields[1:]`) are assigned to elements and composites of the segment.

 General Parsing
 ===============